house-of-code/android-kotlin-template-2/README.md

 Domain (`io.houseofcode.template2.domain`):

 - `AddItemUseCase`, `GetItemsUseCase`, `GetItemUseCase`, `LoginUseCase`: Use cases with LiveData.
-- `GetFirstRunFlagUseCase`, `SetFirstRunFlagUseCase`: Use cases with custom subtype of LiveData.
+- `GetFirstRunFlagUseCase`, `SetFirstRunFlagUseCase`, `SetLoginTokenUseCase`: Use cases with Flow.
-- `GenerateItemUseCase`: Use case with plain data.
+- `ClearUserDataUseCase`, `GenerateItemUseCase`, `GetLoginTokenUserCase`: Use case with plain data.
-- `AddItemUseCaseTest`, `GenerateItemUseCaseTest`, `GetItemsUseCaseTest`, `GetItemUseCaseTest`, `LoginUseCaseTest`: Tests of relevant use cases.
 - `ItemRepository`: Interface of data repository's responsibilities, implemented in `CachedItemRepository` and `RemoteItemRepository`.
+- `PersistentStorageRepository`: Interface of local storage, implemented in `SharedPreferencesRepository`.
+- `AddItemUseCaseTest`, `ClearUserDataUseCaseTest`, `GenerateItemUseCaseTest`, `GetItemsUseCaseTest`, `GetItemUseCaseTest`, `LoginUseCaseTest`: Tests of relevant use cases.
+- `ItemRepositoryTest`, `PersistentStorageRepositoryTest`: Tests of repository integration.
+- `LiveDataTest`: Test of LiveData extensions.

 Presentation (`io.houseofcode.template2.presentation`):